 07 of 07

-Finally, spiders can provide more than just a startle at different parts of the world.
+Finally, spiders can provide more than just a startle in different parts of the world.
 Depending on the variety and type of spider, arachnids can turn an adventure into a tragedy.

 When it comes to spiders, individuals would be best advised to watch out, especially when investigating cool and dark places.
 By exercising extreme caution, every traveler can avoid contact with spiders.